DallanQ/terraforming_mars_ares_expedition/Manual.md

 - Spend 15 MC to flip an ocean tile.
 When a player flips an ocean tile, they immediately receive the reward shown on the back of the tile.

-*Reminder*: Whenever you raise oxygen, raise temperature, or flip an ocean, you gain 1 TR.
-This happens for each step you raise those parameters.
+*Reminder*: Whenever you raise oxygen, raise temperature, or flip an ocean, you gain **1 TR.** This happens for each step you raise those parameters.

 During the phase in which a global parameter reaches it's maximum (temperature at +8°C, oxygen at 14%, or 9 ocean tiles flipped), all players can continue to take actions or play cards to increase that parameter.
-They will receive all of the benefits, such as forest VP and TR.
-During the phase that the last ocean tile is flipped, any player who continues to take actions or play cards to flip oceans will gain the reward on the last ocean tile that was flipped in addition to the TR.
+They will receive all of the benefits, such as forest **VP** and **TR.** During the phase that the last ocean tile is flipped, any player who continues to take actions or play cards to flip oceans will gain the reward on the last ocean tile that was flipped in addition to the **TR**.

 After the phase in which the parameter reached it's maximum, players can no longer gain rewards for increasing that parameter.